Apparently we have a pandemic on our hands and this pandemic needs a solution.

 Zinc: For prevention, start with smaller doses of 8-15 mg and slowly build up every day until you reach 30-40 mg daily.
 Take zinc with food to not upset stomach.
 For treatment, increase zinc intake to be between 40-100 mg per day, you are experiencing symptoms.
 After symptoms subside reduce dose back down not to exceed 40 mg daily.

-N-Acetyl Cysteine (NAC): For prevention, take 600 mg twice daily on an empty stomach (example first thing in the morning and before bed).
-For treatment, stick with the same dose or consider switching to a liposomal form of glutathione dosed twice daily (also on an empty stomach).
+N-Acetyl Cysteine (NAC): For prevention, take 600 mg twice daily on an empty stomach (for example take first thing in the morning and before bed).
+For treatment, double the dose or consider switching to a liposomal form of glutathione dosed twice daily (also on an empty stomach).
 NAC is a building block for glutathione production.

 Bonus Bed Time Support: